 - Have you started any new medication recently?

 These details will help the doctor to make a diagnosis.
-Your doctor will examine you.
-He or she will check your throat, lungs and heart.
-You may be asked to have lung function tests including a blowing test called a peak flow reading.
-Another blowing test which can be done in your GP surgery is called spirometry.
-You may be sent for a chest X-ray.
-Further tests of your lungs may be necessary.
+They will usually examine the throat, lungs and heart and may request some lung function tests, including a blowing test called a peak flow reading.
+Another blowing test (sometimes available in a GP surgery but sometimes requiring a referral) is called spirometry.
+A chest X-ray may be requested.
+Further tests of your lungs may be necessary depending on the results.

 How can I avoid coughing?